FeardotCom: Critical response

-As of 2018, it holds a 3% approval rating on review aggregator website Rotten Tomatoes based on 101 reviews and has a weighted average of 2.65/10.
-The critics' consensus reads: "As frustrating as a 404 error, Fear Dot Com is a stylish, incoherent, and often nasty mess with few scares."
-At Metacritic, the film holds a 16/100 rating based on 20 reviews, indicating "overwhelming dislike".
 Audiences polled by CinemaScore gave the film a rare "F" grade on an A+ to F scale.

-Roger Ebert criticized the film for its lack of originality, specifically, and its overt violence.
-Mark Kermode of The Observer and Cynthia Fuchs of PopMatters wrote of the premise's similarity to the Japanese film Kairo and David Cronenberg's Videodrome, as well as Hideo Nakata's Ringu.
+A number of film critics compared the premise of FeardotCom to the Japanese film Ringu, a remake of which was released shortly after FeardotCom.
+Both Mark Kermode of The Observer and Cynthia Fuchs of PopMatters wrote of the premise's similarity to Ringu as well as Kairo and David Cronenberg's Videodrome.
 Empire magazine gave the film one out of five stars, calling it "arguably the least imaginative, most pathetic horror of the decade."
 The Guardian called it a "nasty, badly acted horror film [...] like Marc Evans' My Little Eye or Olivier Assayas' execrable Demonlover, it manages to be both prurient and very, very naive about the internet."

-Roger Ebert gave the film two out of four stars and wrote, "strange, how good FeardotCom is, and how bad.
+Roger Ebert gave the film a mixed review, rating two out of four stars and noting, "strange, how good FeardotCom is, and how bad.
 The screenplay is a mess, and yet the visuals are so creative this is one of the rare bad films you might actually want to see" and praising the last 20 minutes as something which, if it "had been produced by a German impressionist in the 1920s, we'd be calling it a masterpiece."
 He added, "The movie is extremely violent; it avoided the NC-17 rating and earned an R, I understand, after multiple trims and appeals, and even now it is one of the most graphic horror films I've seen."

 Jami Bernard of The New York Daily News said, "The story is a mess, some of the images offensive, the acting under par and the dialogue silly."
 Claudia Puig of USA Today said, "Feardotcom is the cinematic equivalent of spam in your e-mail inbox."
 Furthermore, Mick LaSalle of the San Francisco Chronicle said, "What we get in FearDotCom is more like something from a bad Clive Barker movie.
 In other words, it's badder than bad," while Stephen Holden of The New York Times said that it "is so rambling and disconnected it never builds any suspense."